-• Again, this is already happening.
+- Again, this is already happening.
 Part of this running from the State is due to concern about the State becoming overbearing.
-By carving out space for different Streams, the Streams can become less defensive.
+By carving out space for different Streams, the Streams can become less defensive. - Streams would also become more responsible.
+If they aren't providing what people need, they will lose membership.